UPDATED: AUGUST 08, 2023 | 2 MIN READ

 Canine liability policies are ideal for pet owners who own dogs from the Restricted Breed list or those who don’t want their home insurance to increase if they need to file a pet-related claim.

 Exotic pet insurance is also available as a separate policy from limited carriers.
-This type of policy covers exotic and wild animals people choose to keep as pets.
+This policy covers exotic and wild animals people choose to keep as pets.

 Pet Damage and Insurance FAQs

-Does renter’s insurance cover pet damage to carpets?
+Does the renter’s insurance cover pet damage to carpets?

 Renter’s insurance does not cover any carpet damage made by a pet during the length of your lease.
-If your pet damages your carpet, you might lose your security deposit or have to pay out-of-pocket for the carpet replacement.
+If your pet damages your carpet, you might lose your security deposit or pay out-of-pocket for carpet replacement or another type of pet-friendly flooring.

 Does homeowner’s insurance cover dog bites that happen off-property?